hailey129/hailey129/README.md

 ## 𐙚 What I'm Working On

-- Building dashboards for actionable insights.
+- Developing dashboards that help teams see patterns, track performance, and act on insights.
-- Exploring Agile applications in Business Analyst roles.
+- Applying Agile methodology to improve communication, iteration, and outcomes in business analysis tasks.

 ## 💌 Feel free to reach me

 * [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?logo=linkedin&style=flat-square)](https://www.linkedin.com/in/hailey-do-868a25278/)